Chicago at Christmas

 Chicagoans aren't happy the Marshall Field flagship store on State Street now is a Macy's, but they still come to see the animated windows and, of course, to shop.

-Two historic and recently renovated hotels are a little farther south in the Loop.
+Two historic hotels are a little farther south in the Loop.
 The Palmer House Hilton is on Monroe between Wabash and State, and the 1910 Blackstone is on Michigan, three blocks south of the Art Institute.

 There are many inexpensive but good spots on Michigan between the Art Institute and the river, including Caffe Baci, Cosi and the Corner Bakery.